-The employer succeeded in showing justification as regards a police officer with defective color vision being withdrawn from firearms duties, but not as regards him being withdrawn from rapid response vehicle driving.
+A police force succeeded in showing it was justified in withdrawing an officer with defective colour vision from firearms duties, but not in withdrawing him from rapid response vehicle driving.

 This was an indirect sex discrimination claim, on the basis that many more men than women have colour vision defects, rather than disability discrimination.